firefart/WordpressPingbackPortScanner/README.md

 Using this feature you can scan other hosts on the intra- or internet via this server.
 You can also use this feature for some kind of distributed port scanning:
 You can scan a single host using multiple Wordpress Blogs exposing this API.
+This issue was fixed in Wordpress 3.5.1.
+Older versions are vulnerable, if the XML-RPC Interface is active.

 Examples
 --------